kantord/LibreLingo/courses/german-from-english/basics/skills/plurals.md

 # Plurals

-In this exercise you will learn some simple plural froms of German.
+In this exercise you will learn some simple plural forms of German.

 Most German nouns end with one of these forms: